 Now my friend has two children of her own.
 When we talk, we talk about the challenges of raising children.
 We share stories of failures we feel as mothers, the triumphs we see in each other, and plans for being better parents.
 We haven’t seen each other in 8 years, but I count her as one of my closest friends because of the way she makes me feel when I talk with her.

-In my eyes, she is living the memorable life.
+In my eyes, she is living a memorable life.